schwarzbox/Fct/README.md

 gkv - print key, values and type of the given table.

-lent - return number of all elements in the given table.
+len - return number of all elements in the given table.

 count - return count of how many times a given object occurs in given table.